oneananda/CodingChallenges/HackerRank_Solutions/SQL/Readme.md

-This page will contain the Easy mode SQL coding challenges
+Choose your mode for SQL coding challenges